JuliaAI/MLJTuning.jl/README.md

 mutations is fixed, the types of the sub-models are allowed to vary.

-When all iterations of the algorithm are complete, the optimal model is selected based entirely on a *history* generated according to the specified *tuning strategy*.
+When all iterations of the algorithm are complete, the optimal model is selected by applying a *selection_heuristic* to a *history* generated according to the specified *tuning strategy*.
 Iterations are generally performed in batches, which are evaluated in parallel (sequential tuning strategies degenerating into semi-sequential strategies, unless the batch size is one).
 At the beginning of each batch, both the history and an internal *state* object are consulted, and, on the basis of the tuning strategy, a new batch of models to be evaluated is generated.
 On the basis of these evaluations, and the strategy, the history and internal state are updated.

 The tuning algorithm initializes the state object before iterations begin, on the basis of the specific strategy and a user-specified